The changing global landscape of drug discovery

 New models of drug development are emerging

 Against this backdrop of declining R&D productivity and reduced return on investment, the industry is starting to embrace new models of sustainable drug development.
 One aspect has been to externalize more of the R&D process and to emphasize licensing and acquisition to bring in new assets.
 With this approach, companies draw from a much broader pool of innovation and discovery.
-It's estimated that approximately 75% of large biopharma's late stage pipelines now have originated from external sources.
+It's estimated that approximately 75% of large biopharma's current late stage pipelines have originated from external sources.
 In addition, the fraction of venture or licensing investment spent on preclinical assets over the last 10 years has been steadily increasing.
 (See chart below).
 This is leading to intensified competition and increased value for well positioned and de-risked assets (some specific examples of this are provided below).

 Consequently, other entities such as small biotech companies, universities and institutes are now able to play an expanded role in the drug development ecosystem by participating more actively in the translational science needed to advance preclinical programs.
 This includes such activities as modality selection, lead identification, early pharmacology, toxicology and PKDM, etc. These activities also correspond to the R&D sweet spot where both key milestones (such as getting a clinical candidate in hand) and initial proof of concept can be realized.
 In some cases, this takes place within the labs of formalized translational research centers closely aligned with academic research centers; for example, the MRCT in the UK, the CDRD in Vancouver BC, or the NIH-sponsored NCATS.
 Alternatively, more virtual models can be created that involve industry-trained consultants and CROs.
 The illustration below indicates how different players, including CDDG, can interact and contribute to this new type of collaborative R&D network.